MitchellAW/Discord-Bot/README.md

 However, its uses have expanded and the bot now provides commands for Futurama, XKCD, various video game information, random number generation and access to various web APIs.

+The bot also features a join announcement feature over voice, when anyone joins/leaves the same voice channel as MolemanBOT, the user's name will be announced over voice using Text to Speech, similar to what is provided in TeamSpeak by default.

 ## Commands